 Residents Maintain Autonomy

-This is the percentage of residents who required additional assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a patient's medical condition.
+This tells you the percentage of patients who required more assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate erosion of a resident's health.

 Ability to Keep Residents Mobile